freenet/freenet-core/docs/src/introduction.md

 protecting freedom of speech and privacy.

-The heart of Freenet is the [Core](https://github.com/freenet/freenet-core), which runs on users' computers, smartphones, or other devices.
+The heart of Freenet is the [Core](https://github.com/freenet/freenet-core), which runs on users' computer, smartphone, or other devices.
 The Core is tiny, less than 5 MB, allowing it to be installed in a matter of seconds and is compatible with a wide range of hardware.